Iran gives Europe two more months to save nuclear deal

 Rouhani had threatened to take further measures by Sept.
 5 unless France and the other European signatories of the pact did more to protect Iran from the impact of the U.S. penalties.

 “I think it is unlikely that we will reach a result with Europe by today or tomorrow ...
-Europe will have another two-months to fulfil its commitments,” Rouhani said, according to state TV.
+Europe will have another two months to fulfill its commitments,” Rouhani said, according to state TV.

+“The talks between Iran and European countries are moving forward ... but we have yet to reach a conclusion,” he added.

-Iran would continue with plans to breach the pact further and accelerate its nuclear activity, he added.
+Iran would continue with plans to breach the pact further and accelerate its nuclear activity, Rouhani said, without giving a fresh deadline.

 “The third step (in reducing Iran’s commitments) will be the most important one and it will have extraordinary effects,” state TV reported him as saying.